 A study of growth and development of the individual from conception through the lifespan.
 Emphasis on social, emotional, cognitive, physical aspects of growth and behavior related to school settings with special emphasis on the middle school years.
 A minimum of 20 hours of clinical experience focused on social, emotional, cognitive and physical aspects of behavior, preschool through the twelfth grades with observation of the learners, not methodology.
-Pre-requisite: A background check is required before observing any early childhood program and/or school.
-Students may not enter any school or ECE program until the Coordinator of Education and Early Childhood Education has a Background Check on file and the EDUC 244 instructor has received notification from the Coordinator indicating a student's eligibility for observations.
 (3 credit, 3 lecture, 0 lab)

-EDUCATIONAL TECHNOLOGY
+EDUC 260 EDUCATIONAL TECHNOLOGY

 This course provides an introduction to integrating technology into the classroom.
 Topics include the using the Internet, manipulating Productivity Software Applications for educators, integrating multimedia and education software applications, and creating curriculum pages.
+May be offered as variable credit.
+May be repeated three times.
 (3 credit, 3 lecture, 0 lab)